Ksenia Sobchak: Background

 Sobchak's father, Anatoly, had been both Vladimir Putin's and Dmitry Medvedev's law professor at Leningrad State University.
-He built a close relationship with Putin, in particular, and in 1991 Anatoly helped launch Putin's career in politics when he was the mayor of Saint Petersburg.
-Putin then helped Anatoly flee Russia when he was wanted on corruption charges.
-According to the Moscow News, "Putin's reported affection for the Sobchak family is widely believed to give Ksenia Sobchak a protected status, which may also explain her boldness", such as her encounter in October 2011 with Vasily Yakemenko, the controversial leader of the pro-Kremlin Nashi youth movement, when she reprimanded him for eating at an expensive restaurant in Moscow and published a video of the encounter on the internet.
+He built a particularly close relationship with Putin, and in 1991 Anatoly helped launch Putin's career in politics when he was the mayor of Saint Petersburg.
+Putin later helped Anatoly flee Russia when he was wanted on corruption charges.
+According to the Moscow News, "Putin's reported affection for the Sobchak family is widely believed to give Ksenia Sobchak a protected status, which may also explain her boldness" – such as her encounter in October 2011 with Vasily Yakemenko, the controversial leader of the pro‑Kremlin Nashi youth movement, when she reprimanded him for eating at an expensive restaurant in Moscow and published a video of the encounter on the internet.

 "Everyone is Free!"

-At the end of March 2006, Sobchak rented a two-story mansion at 16 Arbat Street and convened a press conference to announce the creation of the youth movement "Everyone is Free!"
-According to the TV presenter, she was prompted to take this step by numerous letters in which fans of her work in Dom-2 shared their problems and experiences.
-Sobchak felt that political positions and opposition served only as a pretext for realizing her ambitions and declared her movement non-political, aimed at providing help and support to young people.
-Sobchak promised to provide funding for "Everyone is Free!" from her personal funds.
-The rented building on Arbat was hastily renovated and decorated in the movement's "signature" color of blue denim; it housed the movement's headquarters and a reception area for those wishing to join.
+At the end of March 2006, Sobchak rented a two‑storey mansion at 16 Arbat Street and convened a press conference to announce the creation of the youth movement 'Everyone is Free!'
+According to the television presenter, she was prompted to take this step by numerous letters in which fans of her work on Dom-2 shared their problems and experiences.
+Sobchak felt that political positions and opposition served only as a pretext for realising her ambitions and declared her movement non‑political, aimed at providing help and support to young people.
+Sobchak promised to fund 'Everyone is Free!' from her personal funds.
+The rented building on Arbat was hastily renovated and decorated in the movement's 'signature' colour of blue denim; it housed the movement's headquarters and a reception area for those wishing to join.
 The Izvestia newspaper conducted an online survey in which, after the press conference, users were asked about their desire to join Sobchak's movement.
 The results showed a lack of enthusiasm: of 2,133 respondents, only 6% expressed a desire to join for political reasons or sympathy for the leader, and 38% admitted that they did not know who Ksenia Sobchak was.
 After the first press conference, Sobchak stopped communicating with journalists for a month.
 On 7 July, she avoided participating in a debate with the leader of the youth branch of the Rodina party, Sergey Shargunov, at the Club on Brestskaya, which caused dissatisfaction among the youth politicians and journalists who attended the event.